* METHODOLOGY . BETA . SINGLE-RATER

 How scoring works

-After the LLM produces tentative claims, we apply two deterministic caps:
+After the LLM produces tentative claims, we apply deterministic caps and gates:

-• SDK-glue cap: claims dominated by external-SDK orchestration (Twilio, LiveKit, OpenAI, etc.) cap at Tier 2 unless the work implements a custom protocol or novel coordination pattern.
+• SDK-glue cap . claims dominated by external-SDK orchestration (Twilio, LiveKit, OpenAI, etc.) cap at TIER_2_ENGINEERING unless the work implements a custom protocol or novel coordination pattern.

-The LLM also extracts "Why X over Y" tradeoffs for each claim — explicit engineering decisions visible in code or comments, with file:line citations.
-These are the actual judgment signals hiring managers act on, not the score.
+The LLM also extracts "Why X over Y" tradeoffs for each claim . explicit engineering decisions visible in code or comments, with file:line citations.
+These are the qualitative signals a recruiter can act on directly.

 Calibration tiers